janetech-inc/rust-api-template/README.md

 See the [assumed rule](.github/workflows/_deploy.yml) in AWS Console for permissions.

-TODO: Add role permissions to serverless.yml/
+TODO: How to update role permissions via serverless.yml

 ## Contributing to this template